 \subsubsection{Freshness}

 \citeauthor{pereniguez2017secure} \cite{pereniguez2017secure} suggest a counter-based scheme to monitor the freshness of the communication.
-This is a simple counter initialized into a random value by the operating system when creating the process.
+The operating system initializes this simple counter into a random value when creating the process.
 When broadcasting the message, the counter is incremented by one.
-The receiver will have local variable representing the counter for each sender.
-Upon receiving the packet, each receiver will compare it's local counter value with the value inside the packet.
-A mismatch in the counter will flag a redundant message and it will be discarded.
+The receiver will have a local variable representing the counter for each sender.
+Upon receiving the packet, each receiver will compare its local counter value with the value inside the packet.
+A mismatch in the counter will flag a redundant message and be discarded.

-Table~\ref{tab:wnoc-all} shows the summary of the surveyed papers attacking confidentiality, integrity, availability, authenticity and freshness in wireless NoCs and corresponding countermeasures.The first column shows the main security concept.
-The second column outlines the threat model.
-The second and third columns provide the countermeasure and associated overhead in terms of area and power.